tavlab-iiitd/ContraIndicator/README.md

 ### 🔹 ContraIndicator GUI Tool
 - Standalone GUI for offline use.
-- Write or load prescriptions in `.txt` format.
+- Write prescriptions in a user-friendly way(editable).
-- Get interaction alerts as you type.
+- Get interaction alerts as you type by clicking on it.
 - Suitable for bedside or quick use by doctors.

 ---